gfranko/amdclean/README.md

 ## Use Case

-**Single file** client-side JavaScript libraries that use AMD, but do not use AMD plugins (e.g. text! plugin).
+**Single file** client-side JavaScript libraries that want to use AMD to structure and build their code, but don't want an AMD footprint.

 ## Why